gaetangr/synaudit/README.md

 Although Synology provides some built-in tools, none offer the speed or comprehensive bundling of all the security checks I needed.
 That's why I created Synaudit.

+## Performance Comparison

+**Synaudit vs DSM Interface:**
+- **Speed**: Complete audit in **under 5 seconds** vs 5-10+ minutes manually checking DSM
+- **Comprehensiveness**: 40+ automated checks vs scattered manual verification
+- **Usability**: Single command vs navigating multiple DSM menus and services
+- **Reliability**: Consistent results vs potential human oversight
+- **Actionable**: Clear recommendations vs generic status information

+The DSM graphical interface, while functional, becomes inefficient when you need regular security assessments.
+Synaudit consolidates all critical security checks into one fast, automated tool.

+## Community-Driven Development

+Synaudit is built **by the community, for the community**.
+As a Synology user myself, I understand the real-world security challenges we face.
+This project thrives on contributions from:

+- **Synology Experts**: System administrators and security professionals
+- **Home Users**: Enthusiasts who want to secure their personal NAS
+- **Developers**: Contributors improving code quality and adding features
+- **Security Researchers**: Experts identifying new vulnerabilities and checks

+**How You Can Contribute:**
+- **Suggest New Security Checks**: Share security best practices from your experience
+- **Report Issues**: Help identify bugs or compatibility problems
+- **Improve Recommendations**: Enhance our security advice and solutions
+- **Documentation**: Help make Synaudit more accessible to all users
+- **Code Contributions**: Add features, optimize performance, or fix bugs

 ### Key Benefits:
-- **Fast**: Built with Go for lightning-fast performance
+- **Lightning Fast**: Complete security audit in under 7 seconds vs minutes with DSM interface
 - **User-friendly**: Designed for both technical and non-technical users
-- **Comprehensive**: All security checks in one place
+- **Comprehensive**: All security checks in one place with actionable recommendations
-- **Community-driven**: Implements best practices discussed in the Synology community
+- **Community-driven**: Built by and for the Synology community
 - **No dependencies**: Single binary, no installation required
-- **Scalable**: The code architecture is easy to expand for futur checks
+- **Scalable**: The code architecture is easy to expand for future checks

 ## Features